Croatian science fiction: Years of Sirius (1976–1989)

 1976 was a crucial year for Croatian and Yugoslav science fiction.
 This year brought two events that set the tone for the genre in the whole region for the next few decades.
 The first one was the establishment of SFera, the science fiction fan club in Zagreb.
-The second was the founding of Sirius, a magazine that published science fiction stories mostly originating in the USA and the United Kingdom, but occasionally picking the best works from other countries, mainly - but not exclusively - the Soviet Union.
+The second was the founding of Sirius, a magazine that published science fiction stories mostly originating in the US and the United Kingdom, but occasionally picking the best works from other countries, mainly - but not exclusively - the Soviet Union.

 Sirius was published by Vjesnik, the central news and magazine company in Croatia.
 Vjesnik had a large number of different titles under its roof, from various entertainment, TV, enigmatic magazines, through issues that specialized in various hobbies and all the way to pulp genre literature like westerns and love or crime stories.
 The first editor of Sirius, effectively its founder, was Borivoj Jurković, who held the position for several years.

 At its peak, Sirius reached a circulation of nearly 40,000 copies (for comparison, Yugoslavia had a population of around 20 million), making it the third largest science fiction magazine in the world at the time.
 Also, in 1980 and 1984, Sirius was declared the best European SF magazine.
 During the 13 years of its existence, around 500 stories by Croatian authors were published on its pages.
 Apart from the aforementioned Bjažić and Furtinger, new names emerged to become the cornerstones of Croatian SF.
 These included Predrag Raos, Darko Macan, Vera Ivosić-Santo (later known as Veronika Santo), Branko Pihač, Živko Prodanović, Neven Antičević (who went on to become the founder of one of the biggest publishing houses and bookstore chains in Croatia), Radovan Devlić (mainly a comic author), Damir Mikuličić, Darije Đokić and many others.

 In parallel to all of this, SFera immediately outgrew its initial role as a SF fan club.
 In its second year, SFera started its fanzine Parsek.
 Parsek had a concept similar to western fanzines - which was in turn similar to that of professional magazines - to nurture writers and theoretical work, as well as acting as a bulletin for the club members.
 Since 1979, SFera has also organized SFeraKon, its annual SF convention, which immediately became the biggest fan and professional gathering in the region.

 In addition, SFera established the first literary award in Croatia called "Sfera award".
 Sfera was first awarded in 1981 and has been active since.
 In 1996 SFera also started a youth program, organizing a national contest for stories and literary works for all primary and secondary school students in the whole country.
 Several hundred works per year have been revised, with the latest number of entries going into more than a thousand.
 Some of the later emerging authors got their first break from this contest.